JuliaJanssen/asr-benchmarking-thesis/README.md

 ## Datasets

-This code was developed using the following datasets:
+This code was developed for use with following datasets:

 -   [JASMIN](https://taalmaterialen.ivdnt.org/download/tstc-jasmin-spraakcorpus/)
 -   [Common Voice](https://commonvoice.mozilla.org/nl/datasets)